 I used to be so focused on getting the thing right, that getting lines wrong– even, quite ridiculously, at first attempt – signalled clearly to me my memory’s failings, feeding the vicious circle of eroding confidence.
 (Of course, I completely failed to clock the parts that I did recall accurately.)

 In a previous life, I worked in an office.
 And when one of the computers went wrong we would call a man from IT.
-I’m afraid it was always a man, and usually with black t-shirt and ponytail.
-What really marked him out as a completely different species, however, was his reaction to the problem.
+It was always a man, I'm afraid, usually with black t-shirt and ponytail.
+That alone made him seem like a different species, but the real test was his reaction to the problem.
 Shown the bit of malfunctioning that was making someone spit and growl, he would peer at the screen with genuine fascination, always with the words, ‘That’s interesting …’

-I’m not suggesting for a moment that the mind or the poem can be reduced to bits of code; both are the antitheisis of mechanism.
+I’m not suggesting for a moment that a mind or a poem can be reduced to bits of code; both are the antitheisis of mechanism.
 But it reminds me of an approach to problems that I often struggle to take.
-With learning a poem, too, the slippages can be fascinating.
-In the introduction to her commentary on Shakespeare’s sonnets, the poet Helen Vendler said that she found it necessary to learn them to arrive at the understandings she proposes.
-Moreover, when scanning them in memory, the pieces of the whole that resisted memorisation would turn out, on investigation, to reveal some aspect of the design that she had missed previously.
-Similarly, I find that when I attend to the gap, I usually discover the reason why it does not obviously and naturally follow on, either in sound or sense.
-And then I might notice a more subtle relation to the rest of the poem – what the poet is up to – which, once discovered, tends to assume a role as a natural mnemonic.
+So, with learning a poem, the slippages can be fascinating.
+In the introduction to her commentary on Shakespeare’s sonnets, the poet Helen Vendler said that she found it necessary to learn them in order to arrive at the understandings she proposes.
+Moreover, the pieces of the whole that resisted memorisation would turn out, on closer investigation, to reveal some aspect of the design that she had missed previously.
+Similiarly, I've found that when I attend to the bit that's causing trouble, I often discover the reason why it does not obviously and naturally follow on, either in sound or sense.
+Then I might see that there's a reason for the apparent 'unevenness'.
+And after all that – it's just that bit 'stickier'.

 More is more